Offering you support along your path of life….

-From Counseling to Hypnotherapy, to Integrative Healing approaches that can deepen and further empower your process, to Soul Work and Workshops, you can discover which of these approaches resonates most deeply with you.
+From Hypnotherapy to Integrative Healing approaches, that can deepen and further empower your process, to Soul Work and Workshops, you can discover which of these approaches resonates most deeply with you.

 I have a Master’s degree in Psychology and am a Certified Clinical Hypnotherapist.
 From 1990 to 2016 I worked as a Counselor through the Rosewood Institute, an Oregon State Certified Outpatient Counseling, and Mental Health Center, where over 10 years I served first as its Assistant Director and eventually its Director.

 I work well with people of all ethnicities, lifestyles, and faiths, and with those who do not embrace a formal faith.

 Having taught children from 5-18 years of age, I also work well with young people, and with young adults, on up to and through mid-life and all the way to elder, which I now am myself.

 At this point in my life, I look back on my Life’s Work, spanning decades, and I feel deeply called to deliver the legacy pieces of all that I have gathered to deeply enrich and empower the lives of others.
 Through my ongoing and even expanding work with clients, mentoring, and Transformational Teaching I commit to doing just that.

 To get started: Call to book an appointment, or to schedule a 20-minute free consult.

 How My Life Journey Has Informed My Work